Flwk/Update-Unpacked-Chrome-Extension/README.md

 # Update-Unpacked-Chrome-Extension
 This **very simple** Windows batch script facilitates the automatic download and extraction of ZIP files from Google Drive or another source.
-It is particularly useful for automating the process of retrieving files from online sources and extracting them into a specified local folder, and reload the extension.
+It is particularly useful for automating the process of retrieving files from online sources and extracting them into a specified local folder, and reload the unpack extension for chrome.

 # Key Features:
 - Secure download from Google Drive or another source via direct download link.